Introduction to Clinical Research Course

 3400 Spruce Street

 The 2014-15 tuition cost is $2143; Gen Fee: $162; Tech fee: $181; for a total cost of $2486.

 *The 2015-16 General and Tech fees may be slightly higher than the 2014-15 rate.
 This information will be updated as soon as available.

 Faculty & Staff may use tuition benefits.
 FAQ's for Penn Faculty & Staff Tuition Benefit.

-- Entrants must be faculty, fellows, postdoctoral students, or clinical research staff at the University of Pennsylvania Medical Center in any one of the clinical departments.
+- Entrants may be faculty, fellows, postdoctoral students, or clinical research staff at the University of Pennsylvania Medical Center in any one of the clinical departments.
 Faculty and fellows from CHOP, USciences, and other local institutions are also encouraged to apply.

 - Credit for this course cannot be applied to requirements for the Masters in Translational Research (MTR) degree.

 For any additional questions, please contact us at firstname.lastname@example.org